The Difference Between Will and Estate Planning

 For example, you can specify in a trust that certain assets do not go to a beneficiary until they reach a certain age or milestone.

-Recommended: Does Net Worth Include Home Equity
+Recommended: Does Net Worth Include Home Equity?

 Taking the Next Step in Will Writing and Estate Planning

 There’s a lot of overlap between “creating a will” and “creating an estate plan,” and that ambiguity can lead to difficulty beginning the process.
 But creating a legal will, including guardianship documents for minor children, can be a good first step.
-Also, making sure you have power of attorney forms in place and any advanced directives; these can guide decision-making on your behalf if you were ever mentally or physically incapacitated.
+Also, make sure you have power of attorney forms in place and any advanced directives; these can guide decision-making on your behalf if you were ever mentally or physically incapacitated.

 Then, you can have peace of mind and can “ladder up” to creating a more complex plan that encompasses more “what ifs.”
-Estate planning, with the possibility of trusts and transfers, can complete your end of life planning.
+Estate planning, with the possibility of trusts and transfers, can complete your end-of-life planning.

 The Takeaway

-Creating a will and an estate plan are two different ways to address your end of life wishes.
-A will is a document that says who inherits what and how you want minors, dependents, and even pets cared for.
-It may have additional documents that spell out your wishes if you become incapacitated.
 An estate plan, however, is a more comprehensive way to spell out the allocation of your assets after you die.
 It typically includes finding ways to make the process run more smoothly, quickly, and with lower tax payments for your beneficiaries.
 Starting the process now, whether with online templates or by consulting with an attorney, is important.
-While no one likes to think about it worst-case scenarios, the sooner you get the paperwork done, the better protected your loved ones will be.
+While no one likes to think about worst-case scenarios, the sooner you get the paperwork done, the better protected your loved ones will be.

 Photo credit: iStock/AnnaStills